No-KYC money apps in 2026: what's actually possible (and what isn't)

 The direction of travel

 Two opposing currents, flagged as our reading rather than settled fact.
 Regulation is tightening at the perimeter: the EU's AMLR will push identification deeper into crypto services by 2027, and self-hosted-wallet interactions face more reporting, not less.
 At the same time, the core keeps getting harder to gate — smart accounts, MPC (Zengo's no-seed-phrase model), and payment apps that feel like Venmo but settle on-chain.
 The likely equilibrium: a permissionless self-custodial core, with identity checks concentrated at every fiat boundary.
-Which is, in fact, exactly what the 12-of-357 number already shows.
+Which is, in fact, exactly what the 13-of-365 number already shows.

 Trade-offs, stated plainly